-It’s not just all about Kinderdijk or Zaanse Schans, but these are the places that everyone flocks to when they come to the Netherlands.
+It’s not just all about Kinderdijk or Zaanse Schans, but these are the places everyone flocks to in the Netherlands.
 So the question may be keeping you awake at night — which one of these two is the best windmill site in the Netherlands?

 Well, we’ve been to both.
 In case you’re stuck trying to choose which one to visit, here’s a little windmill review.